ACC-Computer-Science-Summer-2024-closed/final-project-CloudSlinger/README.md

 # Final Project: Classes and Objects

-This C++ program demonstrates an integer matrix class called MyList.
+This C++ program demonstrates an integer matrix class.
 The matrix class allows for dynamic creation and manipulation of integer matrices.

 ## Functionality Overview